 Description of the Andrew Mercer Reformatory Building

-J. W. Langmuir the Inspector of Asylums, Prisons, and Public Charities provided in his report (year ending September 30, 1897) an extensive description of the Andrew Mercer Reformatory building as it was being constructed.
+J. W. Langmuir the Inspector of Asylums, Prisons, and Public Charities provided in his report (year ending September 30, 1879) an extensive description of the Andrew Mercer Reformatory building as it was being constructed.
 To read the full description of the building as described by Langmuir it begins at the bottom of page 189 by clicking here.

 List of Gardeners for the Andrew Mercer Reformatory

 In 1894, the Victorian style brick house was “…erected on the grounds as a residence for the gardener” (Ontario Sessional Papers, 1895, No. 11, p.
 74) and given the address of 1177 King St. W. However, the gardener’s house doesn’t seem to appear in Goad’s Atlas of the City of Toronto until 1913.
 The gardener’s house is the only surviving known structure associated with Mercer.

 1886 – “Arthur Ewing was appointed as gardener, June 1st, 1886” (Mercer Annual Report, 1887)

 1891 – John F Barron is now listed as the gardener for Mercer (Toronto City Directory)